Assignment of benefit is changing on 1 July: what your practice needs to know

 Here are the core changes coming on 1 July.

 The record-keeping onus shifts to practices and clinicians.
 This is the big one.
 Your practice, not the patient, now needs to retain evidence that the patient assigned their Medicare benefit, and you need to keep that record for two years.
+You also need to provide a copy to the patient if they ask for one.

 There’s no mandatory template.
 As long as the agreement contains all the required information and the assignor has agreed, it’s valid, whether it’s on paper or electronic, and whatever the format.
 Services Australia has said it will publish optional example templates, but you don’t have to use them.